solid-contrib/information/solid-vision-mission-values.md

 The web should be available everywhere and should be indiscriminate in the way it operates and speaks to everyone.

 Users can be anything from a person, to a company, to a government.

+* Efficiency

+There should be a minimum number of rules.
+Rules should be essential to providing interoperability and fairness.

 # References